otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-4.md

 ### Task One

-Convert the `App` components to use TypeScript.
+Convert the `App` component to use TypeScript.

 ---